truenas/middleware/docs/userguide/index.rst

 Figure 9.1a shows the screen that appears when you click Services → Directory Services → Active Directory.
 Table 9.1a describes the configurable options.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box “Show advanced fields by default” in System → Settings → Advanced.
+To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in System → Settings → Advanced.

 **Figure 9.1a: Configuring Active Directory**